What about quantum computing? Are my BCH safe?

 As of early 2026, the BCH community is rolling out quantum solutions while the BTC community stay trapped in vulnerability due to their lack of upgrades and propaganda.

 Quantum computing has not developed enough to be a short term (2026 or earlier) threat to Bitcoin.
-In the medium term (2027 - 2035), it will become a non-trivial but manageable issue (at least for the BCH community).
+In the medium term (2027 - 2035), it may become a non-trivial but manageable issue (at least for the BCH community).

 BCH Quantum preparation

-Upgrading with defences against quantum computing are currently underway in the BCH community.
+Upgrading with defences against quantum computing is currently underway in the BCH community.
 Protcol upgrades such as CashTokens, Velma & Layla have improved BCH scripting to the point that quantum-secure transaction protections can be implemented.

 Other quantum solutions have also been prototyped on BCH, for instance Lamport signatures by moonsettler as part of the BCH Blaze hackathon.